nwork/auth0-ci/README.md

   by going to the `Applications` section of the Auth0 UI
-* Authorize that Auth0 application so access the Management API by going to the [`APIs`](https://auth0.com/docs/api/info) section of the Auth0 UI, selecting your application, authorizing it then granting the following scopes
+* Authorize that Auth0 application so access the Management API by going to the [`APIs`](https://auth0.com/docs/api/info) section of the Auth0 UI, selecting your application
+  * The required scopes depend on the script, though they all follow these general rules:
+    - do not require scopes allowing access to secrets if possible (passwords, keys, etc.)
+    - require the minimum set of scopes possible
+  * Here is a set of scopes you would need to grant for runnign most scripts present in this repository:
     * read:clients
     * update:clients
     * delete:clients
     * create:clients
     * read:rules
     * update:rules
     * delete:rules
     * create:rules
-  * The required scopes depend on the script, though they all follow these general rules:
-    - do not require scopes allowing access to secrets if possible (passwords, keys, etc.)
-    - require the minimum set of scopes possible

 In Mozilla's Auth0 accounts use the existing `Auth0 CI Updater client` client which has already been created and granted the correct scopes.